Find a professional editor in your field or genre, or in your language, with our Editors Directory.

 See “Style guides” in the Guide for candidates for more information on using a style guide in the exam.

-You should familiarise yourself with the style guide you will use, for example by practising navigating an online style guide or by knowing where to find certain sections of a print style guide.
+You should familiarise yourself with the style guide you will use, for example, by practising navigating an online style guide or by knowing where to find certain sections of a print style guide.
 If using a print style guide, you may bookmark any particularly useful sections so you can access them quickly during the exam.
 You may also find it useful to familiarise yourself with other published style guides.

 Note that the print 6th edition of the Style manual for authors, editors and printers (Snooks & Co, Wiley, 2002) is not accepted as a style guide for the exam.
+However, it continues to be a useful reference book on matters of general editing practice that may be examined.

 5